 Dental Implants are quickly replacing cumbersome and uncomfortable dentures and once in place, are just as strong as natural teeth.

-Most people believe that dental implants are much more expensive than dentures, but the cost differential between implants and a good fitting pair of dentures is not that great, especially when you consider that dentures need to be replaced every few years due to fluctuations in weight and age.
+Most people believe that dental implants are much more expensive than dentures, but the cost differential between implants and a well-fitting pair of dentures is not that great, especially when you consider that dentures need to be replaced every few years due to fluctuations in weight and age.

 An implant can last for the rest of your life.
 When Gosta Larsson had his dental implants surgically placed in 1965, they were still functioning when he passed away in 2006.
 Mr. Larsson was the first person to have dental implants and his lasted for forty years.
 Dental implants have come a long way since Mr. Larsson and can last forever if you practice good oral hygiene.